xerolinux/XeroHub/content/download.md

 description: "Download XeroLinux"
 ---

-# 🐧 Download XeroLinux
+# 🐧 Looking for your next Distro ?

 Welcome to the official download page for **XeroLinux**, a fast, lightweight, and finely tuned Linux experience.
-The **ISO** includes an esy to use installer (*Calamares*) through a small donation.
-This isn't a paywall or a demand, just a gentle ask: if you find value in this project, your support helps keep it alive and actively developed.
-It also helps me, the developer, navigate the ongoing economic crisis in Lebanon.
+The ISO is currently available through a small donation.
+This isn't a paywall or a demand, just a gentle ask, if you find value in this project, your support helps keep it alive and actively developed.
+It also helps me navigate the ongoing economic crisis in Lebanon.
 Whether you donate or not.

-In case you cannot donate, you will not be judged, just grab the free script...
+However, if you are unable to donate, I understand.
+You can get it for free using my simple custom install script.

 Thank you for being here.